mrFavoslav/KeyDrop-Giveaway-Bot/README.md

 # KeyDrop Giveaway Bot

 KeyDrop-BOT is a bot designed to interact with the **KeyDrop** platform, automate and perform tasks related to giveaways.
+It can automatically join giveaways based on the set interval.
 This project includes a **client-side JavaScript** script and a **server-side C#** application, which work together to perform the desired tasks.

 ## Features